Christian Walker Player Props: Diamondbacks vs. Dodgers

-Christian Walker and the Arizona Diamondbacks open the season versus Julio Urias and the Los Angeles Dodgers March 30 at 10:10 PM ET.
+On Friday, Christian Walker (coming off going 1-for-3 with an RBI) and the Arizona Diamondbacks play the Los Angeles Dodgers, whose starting pitcher will be Dustin May.
+First pitch is at 10:10 PM ET.

+In his previous game he had a one-hit performance (1-for-3) against the Dodgers.

 Christian Walker Game Info & Props vs. the Dodgers